Selina Cooper: Trade union and political activities

 Cooper became active in trade union activities and took practical courses in laundry, hygiene and first aid and became a member of the Barnoldswick St John's Ambulance Committee in 1895.
 She was an early member of the Nelson Social Democratic Federation (SDF), and later founded a branch of the party in Brierfield.
 She joined the Women's Co-operative Guild in 1897 and the North of England Society for Women's Suffrage in 1900.

 In 1901, Cooper was elected to the Board of Guardians, as a joint SDF-ILP candidate.
 She became frustrated with the SDF's lack of interest in the suffrage movement, and moved away from the party, becoming a full-time organiser for the suffrage movement.
 In 1910 she was chosen to be one of four women to present the case for women's suffrage to H. H. Asquith, who was then Prime Minister.
-In the provinces she with Ada Nield Chew and Margaret Aldersley were experienced labour activists in Lancashire.
+She and Ada Nield Chew and Margaret Aldersley were experienced labour activists in Lancashire.

 During the First World War Cooper developed the first ever Maternity Centre in Nelson, Lancashire.
 She was later elected to the town council and went on to become a local magistrate.
 She resigned from the Labour Party in the 1930s due to her belief that the party did not take a strong enough line against fascism.

 Recognition

-Selina Cooper's house at 59 St Mary's Street, Nelson is marked with a heritage blue plaque.
+Selina Cooper's house at 59 St Mary's Street, Nelson, is marked with a heritage blue plaque.
 In 2015, she was the subject of a play by the Function Factory theatre in Nelson titled "Hard-Faced Woman".